 35.3.16.2 Multi-link device capability and operation signaling

-35.3.16.2.1 General

-An AP affiliated with an AP MLD shall set the MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in transmitted Beacon, Probe Response, and (Re)Association Response frames.
+(#19879)An AP affiliated with an AP MLD shall set the MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in transmitted Beacon, Probe Response, and (Re)Association Response frames.
 When a Basic Multi-Link element is carried in other frames, the AP shall set the MLD Capabilities And Operations Present subfield to 0.

 A non-AP STA affiliated with a non-AP MLD shall set the MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in a transmitted (Re)Association Request frame.
 When a Basic Multi-Link element is carried in other frames, the non-AP STA shall set the MLD Capabilities And Operations Present subfield to 0.